lingtalfi/universe-naive-importer/uni/universe/Ling/Uni2/README.md

     - ?options: array.
 An array of options to pass to the handler.
 - composer: array of composer commands without the composer prefix.
 For instance:
     - require filp/whoops
+- map: string|null.
+Will map a directory found inside the installed planet to the application root directory.
+    By default: if null, the map value will be: "assets/map".
+    This means that all files found inside the "assets/map" directory at the root of the installed planet will be copied to (and overwriting existing files with the same names) the application root directory.